 When in doubt, go with short awake times and extend them if you see that your toddler isn’t yet tired enough to nap.

 My Daily Schedules & Developmental Activities guide has several examples of sleep and nap schedules for toddlers.
 Plus lots of ideas for activities and creative play to do with your little one.
+My new Big Kid Sleep Made Simple program also provides step-by-step guides on how to get your child on a consistent routine that will get them napping and sleeping independently.
+Check it out!

 Yep, I said it.
 The decision to give your toddler sugar or screen time is yours as the parent.
 No judgement here (been there, done that!)